SoGVRShaderFunction¶

 Transformation matrices¶

-The GVR provides transformation matrices for the common transformations that might be required.
-The matrices follow the following convention:
+The GVR provides transformation matrices for common transformations that may be required.
+The matrices follow this convention:

 sourceName_sourceSystem_to_targetName_targetSystem

-where sourceName and targetName are only given for voxel/scaledVoxel and tex matrices.
-The matrices are given as mat4, except for the inverse transformed, which are given as mat3.
+where sourceName and targetName are provided only for voxel/scaledVoxel and tex matrices.
+The matrices are provided as mat4, except for the inverse transformed matrices, which are provided as mat3.

 Name | Usage |